cunicu/cunicu/README.md

 ## Trademark

-""WireGuard" and the "WireGuard" logo are [registered trademarks](https://www.wireguard.com/trademark-policy/) of Jason A. Donenfeld.
+"WireGuard" and the "WireGuard" logo are [registered trademarks](https://www.wireguard.com/trademark-policy/) of Jason A. Donenfeld.